-The U.S. Department of Housing and Urban Development (HUD) requires Continuums of Cares (CoC) to conduct a point-in-time (PIT) count of persons experiencing homeless at least every two (2) years.
+The U.S. Department of Housing and Urban Development (HUD) requires Continuums of Cares (CoC) to conduct a point-in-time (PIT) count of persons experiencing homelessness at least every two (2) years.
 The Tampa/Hillsborough County CoC conducts a homeless count annually.
 According to HUD, each community shall make every effort to count all homeless individuals living outdoors, in shelters, and in transitional housing.

 THHI coordinates the Homeless Count in Hillsborough County in partnership with CoC members, law enforcement, social service providers, city and county staff, the VA, and business and community members.
 Beginning in 2013, the Homeless Count has been done annually.
 Prior to 2013, the Homeless Count was conducted every two years.
-While required by HUD to be completed during the last 10 days of January, THHI has and will continue to request a waiver to conduct our community’s count the last Thursday in February to avoid conflict with Tampa’s annual Gasparilla celebration.
+While required by HUD to be completed during the last 10 days of January, THHI has and will continue to request a waiver to conduct our community’s count on the last Thursday in February to avoid conflict with Tampa’s annual Gasparilla celebration.

 emergency shelters (including motel/hotel vouchers),